-Established in 2010, the Community Sciences and Health Outcomes (CSHO) Shared Resource of Penn State Cancer Institute provides services, education and consultation to foster culturally sensitive research that measurably reduces cancer risk and burden, especially among medically underserved communities in the 28-county catchment area (4.0 million population) of the Cancer Institute.
-The CSHO Shared Resource facilitates community-based, behavioral and health services/outcomes research.
-The primary offices of the CSHO Shared Resource are on the third floor of the Cancer Institute in Hershey, with an office on the fifth floor of the Ford Building at University Park.
+Established in 2010, the Community Outreach and Engagement (COE) Shared Resource of Penn State Cancer Institute provides services, education and consultation to foster culturally sensitive research that measurably reduces cancer risk and burden, especially among medically underserved communities in the 28-county catchment area (4.0 million population) of the Cancer Institute.
+The COE Shared Resource facilitates community-based, behavioral and health services/outcomes research.
+The primary offices of the COE Shared Resource are on the third floor of the Cancer Institute in Hershey, with an office on the fifth floor of the Ford Building at University Park.

 - Analysis of population-based survey and registry data

 - Mapping and visualization of health and healthcare data